BrandonPhanUCSD/cse15l-lab-reports/lab-1-report.md

 Absolute Path: `/Users/brandonphan/lecture1`

-Explanation:
+Explanation: I am unable to enter any more commands.

 Error or Not: This is an error.
+Cat is supposed to print out the contents of a file, but no file was specified.

 ## cat with path to a directory